 At 9:00 AM daily, the Auditor Coordinator meets those interested in forming groups to play during the 9:00 AM sessions.
 Although we strive to achieve an instrumental balance among the auditors each week, we cannot guarantee a full complement of standard groups; variables include which auditors enroll and which auditors want to play on a given day.
 Thus, on some days auditors may read pieces for unusual combinations of instruments, may substitute instruments of the same key (e.g., oboe for flute), or even transpose instruments of different keys (e.g., B-flat clarinet for oboe).
 If you play two instruments, such as violin and viola, oboe and English horn, or clarinet and bass clarinet, we encourage you to bring both.
 We also suggest that you bring any music you are particularly interested in reading; auditors do have access to the extensive holdings of the Chamber Music Conference music library.
 Guest Faculty sometimes join these groups for

 Observing Coaching Sessions

-As an auditor, you may observe coaching sessions (9:00-11:00 AM and 2:00-3:30 PM during Weeks 2, 3, and 4), which can be a particularly rewarding experience.
-A schedule of coaches, compositions, and rooms is posted on the bulletin board inside the front door of the Jennings music building.
+As an auditor, you may observe coaching sessions, which can be a particularly rewarding experience.
+A schedule of coaches, compositions, and rooms is posted.
 We ask auditors who choose this option to notify the coach of the group in advance and to enter the coaching room before the session begins, since entering late can disrupt the flow of the session.
 Leaving early is permissible as long as it is done quietly and during an appropriate moment in the session.
 During the coaching session itself, auditors do not actively participate in any way other than to listen, learn, and enjoy the music and the opportunity to watch a professional faculty member at work with the participants.